AnnaJinK/PivotIno/README.md

 ### 2019-02-02
 From now on, waitForSerialInit () function will automatically find the Arduino Uno devices.
 ### 2019-04-30
 Added Arduino Pro Mini version of PivotIno.
 There is not much change in source code.
-[link keyword][id]
-[id]: https://annajin28.blogspot.com/2019/04/arduino.html "Arduino Pro Mini version"
+[Blog]: https://annajin28.blogspot.com/2019/04/arduino.html "Arduino Pro Mini version"
 # Credits
 Changes were made by Heejoong Kim (in 2019)